-The March-April issue is now in stores, compliments of Kowalski's!
+The August-October issue is now in stores, compliments of Kowalski's!

-As always, we love sharing the Joy of Good Food with you and look forward to seeing you in the stores!
+As always, we love sharing the Joy of Good Food!